L'Oréal Groupe Employer Statement

 Our commitment and gender equality

-For over one hundred years, the L’Oréal Groupe has focused on the empowerment, self-identity and self-expression of women.
-Our purpose is to create the beauty that moves the world, and as the world’s leading beauty company we understand that everything we do can have a meaningful impact.
-The topic of gender equality has long been a focus for us and over the past decade here in Australia we have seen significant changes within our business.
+Our purpose is to ‘create the beauty that moves the world’ and as the world’s leading beauty company, we understand that everything that we do can have a meaningful impact.
+Gender equality at all levels, and in every function of our business, has been a focus for us over the past decade in Australia, and we’re pleased to see positive changes within our business as a result.
+We continue to strive for gender equality to foster a more inclusive environment for everyone.

-Our strategy centers on four pillars – flexibility, equal parental leave, career pathways for women, and pay equity.
+Our inclusion strategy centres on four pillars – flexibility, equal parental leave, career pathways for women, and pay equity.

 Flexibility

-Our aim is to create a work environment where we deliver excellent business outcomes and everyone is able to thrive.
+We aim to create a work environment where we deliver excellent business outcomes, and where everyone can thrive.
 We are committed to working together with our employees to provide flexibility based on cooperation, trust, empowerment, fairness, transparency, and respect.

-At the L’Oréal Groupe in Australia, we have two distinct elements of our flexible work culture, informal and formal flexible working arrangements.
+There are two distinct elements of our flexible work culture - - informal and formal flexible working arrangements.

-- Starting later in the day due to a personal appointment, for example, a doctor’s visit.
+- Starting later in the day due to a personal appointment.

-- Leaving early in the day due to a personal commitment, for example, a child’s assembly.
+- Leaving early in the day due to a personal commitment.

 - Working from home on a set day a week